-It’s no secret that holding on to a healthy lifestyle through adulthood and retirement can be challenging.
+It’s no secret that maintaining a healthy lifestyle through adulthood and retirement can be challenging.
 As you grow older, you lose muscle, your metabolism slows and your hormones change, making it easier to gain weight and tougher to drop pounds.
 That said, it’s still possible to stay healthy and improve fitness, no matter your age.
 Here are a few suggestions for developing the kind of habits that can improve your mood and get you to be more active (and maybe even shed a few pounds in the process!):

 - Focus on building muscle: Experts have found that after the age of 40, you start to lose one percent of your muscle mass a year—a rate that increases after the age of 50.
 Muscle is key to maintaining strength, having a fast metabolism and keeping your weight down.
-Make sure you aren’t just doing cardio at the gym by adding in some strength training moves using resistance bands or even your own body weight.
+Make sure you aren’t just doing cardio by adding in some strength training moves using resistance bands or even your own body weight.